floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 does is to wait for the fence of the oldest frame-context with a call to `vkWaitForFences()`.

-This potential-wait-operation is the reason why sokol-gfx applications should move sokol-gfx code towards the end of the frame callback and try to do all heavy non-rendering-related CPU work at the start of the frame callback.
+This potential-wait-operation is the reason why sokol-gfx applications should move sokol-gfx calls towards the end of the frame callback and try to do all heavy non-rendering-related CPU work at the start of the frame callback.
 More specifically calls to: